 - Music Therapists.
 IDEA does not specifically list music therapy as a related service; however, that list is not exclusive.
 The state's Title V regulation does refer to music therapy, which is to be provided by a registered musical therapist.
 Initially, music therapy was provided to students who lacked mobility and the ability to communicate.
 The service has expanded to other students regardless of their functioning level.
 Reportedly, students assessed for this service typically qualify, and there is no exit criteria. - Leadership.
 Generally, there was concern about the lack of supervision for related services personnel, particularly for individuals who were new to the profession.
 The SLPs do not currently have a lead provider, but the psychologist has a full caseload and "lead is in name only."
 The seven behavior intervention specialists (BIS) do not have a lead BIS, which is especially problematic when one is absent and others have to have their schedules adjusted to cover student needs.
 There were also overarching concerns that related-service providers are not being asked for feedback on their need for materials and workspace, and replies to their emails are not always timely.
-Lead personnel can be useful to supervisors when they do not have their caseloads reduced to have sufficient time to carry out their expected responsibilities.
+Lead personnel can be useful to supervisors when they do not have the expertise related to each provider group supervised.
+However, the leads need to have their caseloads reduced to have sufficient time to carry out their expected responsibilities.